yasminove/react-node-mongo-fullstack-todoList/README.md

 Fullstack todo list

-Fullstack todo list is a web app for users to add todos and delte them when they are done
+Fullstack todo list is a web app for users to add todos and delete them when they are done

 Prerequisites